alekseyberegov/cpn_hammer/README.md

 To run openRTB bidder endpoint you can use the following command <br>
 `python3 cli/Server.py run  [--port=<number>]`

-Because there a few dependencies that should be in `PYTHONPATH` we provide a shell wrapper to launch the RTB bidder<br>
+We also provide a shell wrapper to launch the RTB bidder, which allows to use specific python environment<br>
 `./rtb_bidder.sh [--port=<number>]`

 if `--port` is not specified, `9000` is used.

-This wrapper needs to know the directory where modules are located.
-To find them it uses the content of the file:
+This wrapper needs to know the location of `site-packages` that you want to use.
+You can use the following file to specify the location:<br>
 `~/.site-packages.env`

-You need to initialize this file with something like:<br>
+You need to initialize this file with a path to `site-packages`<br>

 `echo "~/venv3/lib/python3.7/site-packages/" > ~/.site-packages.env`